-Therefore, we've tied on our Thrift Hat™ (yes, "tied"... it's more like a bonnet than a hat, really) and percolated our brain-wrinkles to come up with ways that you can save money on Valentine's Day effluvia and what-nots.
-We hope you fall in love with the savings, ladies!
+Therefore, we've tied on our Thrift Hat™ (yes, "tied"... it's more like a bonnet than a hat, really) and scrunched up our brain-wrinkles to come up with ways to save money on Valentine's Day effluvia and what-nots.
+We hope you fall in love with the savings, ladies (and dudes)!

-If either of those those methods are too shifty for you, then we're beginning to question your dedication to saving money.
-But, fine, there's still another alternative: get yourself cast as the lead in a theatrical production or opera and people will literally shower you with roses during curtain call.
+If either of those methods are too shifty for you, then we're beginning to question your dedication to saving money.
+But, fine, there's still another alternative: Get yourself cast as the lead in a theatrical production or opera and people will literally shower you with roses during curtain call.
 Scoop them up, take one last bow, and leave the stage forever with your score.

 A Fancy Dinner Out

 Sure, you can save a couple bucks with the old "Oh, I'm not that hungry, why don't we share an appetizer?" ploy, but the truly thrifty desire deeper discounts; how does 100% off your meal sound?
 It's easier than you think, as long as you know where to source a live cockroach.
-As you might have guessed, at some point during the meal, you'll whip that disgusting thing out and make a fuss to the wait staff.
+As you might have already guessed, yes, at some point during the meal, you'll whip that disgusting thing out and make a fuss to the wait staff.
 Just remember to time it right; if you pull that bug out during appetizers, they're not going to let you order mains.
-Plus your beau will still be hungry and suggest heading to another (expensive) restaurant.
+Plus your beau will still be hungry and suggest heading to another (possibly more expensive) restaurant.

 JewelryUnless you're dating a jeweler, there's a slim chance that your Valentine owns a jeweler's loupe and/or has a degree in gemology.
-For all they know, that $15 pair of earrings are the real deal, and that $5 cubic zirconia-encrusted flip-flop necklace is actually a diamond encrusted flip-flop (though that's pushing it).
+For all they know, that $15 pair of earrings are the real deal, and that $9 cubic zirconia-encrusted flip-flop necklace is actually a diamond encrusted flip-flop (though that's pushing it).

 And if you are dating a jeweler?
 Well, then she should be buying you the jewelry anyway!
 Wholesale prices of true love.